AI Labs' Calls for a Democratic Global Governance and Lab

 Other

-Hence, there reasons to believe that - while US AI Labs are very much subordinate the the US government policy and more and more as AI becomes a key military competitive issue, a bold democratic global governance - inclusive of a Global Public Benefit AI Lab - could not only attract many top AI talents based on its superior mission, but it could also attract close collaboration or full participation by some leading US AI Labs and other states.
+Past statements by major lab CEOs therefore provide some cause for optimism.
+Hence, there are reasons to believe that - while US AI Labs are very much subordinate the the US government policy and more and more as AI becomes a key military competitive issue, a bold democratic global governance - inclusive of such a Global Public Benefit AI Lab - could not only attract many top AI talents based on its superior mission, but it could also attract close collaboration or full participation by some leading US AI Labs and other states.